 When planning for your engagement session you will want to consider outfits along with hair and makeup.
 The first question that I am asked as soon as the engagement session is scheduled is “what should we wear?”
 With that being said, I decided to write a guide that will enable couples to make smart decisions that will create the most flattering images.

-Multiple outfits: Depending your personalities and the amount of variety you would like to present in your images, you and your fiancé may want to consider bringing two completely different outfits.
+Multiple outfits: Depending on your personalities and the amount of variety you would like to present in your images, you and your fiancé may want to consider bringing two completely different outfits.
 Typically, this means one casual outfit and one that is a bit more on the dressy side.
-Remember – this is an investment in yourself, so if you’re looking for a reason to go on a shopping spree… well, here is your excuse!
-Keep in mind these images will most likely end up on your save the dates, guestbook, and online, in addition to sufficing as reminiscent décor your home.
-Take pride and enjoyment in your outfit selection.
+Remember, this is an investment in yourself so if you’re looking for a reason to go on a shopping spree… well, here is your excuse!
+Keep in mind these images will most likely end up as artwork in your home, as save the dates, and/or guestbook so take pride and enjoyment in your outfit selection.

 Color coordination: Check out the examples below.
 You will notice that the couples coordinate but do not match.
 Choose colors that mesh together well but are not exactly the same.
 Neutral tones (tan/navy/gray, for example) work well together, as do light versions of primary colors (such as light pink and blues).

 Don’t be afraid to go “too” dressy: If you are like me and look for excuses to get dressed up, go for it!
 Do what makes you look and feel your very best — bring a suit, one of your favorite cocktail dresses, or those shoes that have been sitting in your closet waiting to be worn.
 The images below are a true depiction of how nice a fabulously dressed photo comes to life.